 You can book a tour to Garden of Morning Calm, combined with a choice of Nami Island, Petit France and other sites in the area here.

 A fun winter Korean activity for the entire family that isn’t too much of a trek from Seoul is to pick strawberries in Namyangju City in northeast Gyeonggi Province.

-Namyangju is well known for its organic strawberry farms where there are many and just about all of them allow guests to spend the day picking strawberries.
+Namyangju is well known for its organic strawberry farms where there are many and just about all of them allow guests to spend the day picking strawberries for a minor fee.

 The reason why this is such a great thing to do in winter in Korea is the fact that all the strawberries grow in greenhouses, so you are basically indoors away from the wind.
 It’s actually really warm inside the little greenhouses.

-The experience starts from around 10-12,000 won for kids and adults, but prices will vary depending which farm you visit (roughly 20-30,000 won).
+The experience starts from around 10-12,000 won for kids and adults, but prices will vary depending which farm you visit (up to about 20-30,000 won).
 You usually walk away with a 500g plastic container of strawberries, but you also get to eat as much of the delicious fruit directly after picking it.
 There are also paid options to make jam to take home.

 Pro tip: Due to the organic nature of the strawberries, there are bees buzzing around in order to spread the pollen.
 There are usually no complications, but if you or your kids are either scared of bees or are allergic, you may want to reconsider the experience or visit a farm that doesn’t use such methods.

 Two options you can try are YaeDang Farm or Daega Farm.
 Get your hotel concierge to help with a booking as you will need to speak Korean.
 Reservations are mandatory and strawberry picking season only starts in January.
 Namyangju is easily reached by bus with about a 1.5 hr journey from Seoul (1 hr by car) and is near Paldang dam (where the Han River splits into north and south).